wavefrontHQ/docs/pages/doc/trace_sampling_policies.md

           </li>
           <li>
             <code>in</code>
-            For example, <code>in</code> checks if a specified value or sub string
+            {% include note.html content="For example, <code>in</code> checks if a specified value or sub-string matches the data you are searching." %}

           </li>
         </ul>